-'He was on his death bed when he came home to us' - Otto Warmbier's father
+'He was on his deathbed when he came home to us' - Otto Warmbier's father

 - Hands and legs best described as "totally deformed"

-"He was on his death bed when he came home to us," Fred Warmbier told the "CNN Newsroom" host.
+"He was on his deathbed when he came home to us," Fred Warmbier told the "CNN Newsroom" host.

 "That's why they released him," added Cindy Warmbier.
 "They didn't want him to die on their soil."